born2net/Angular-kitchen-sink/Readme.md

 - Sharing a global AuthService when loading via Feature module as well as when loading via Lazy route
 - Highcharts directive wrapper (http://www.highcharts.com)
 - StarWars movie shop powered by Redux store
+- ng-redux using multiple examples of deep selection to bind to specific  reducer / values
 - Pass custom styles to components via ngStyle and custom properties
 - Pass in custom stylles via input and evaluate in component
 - jQuery integration the Angular way via BrowserDomAdapter